Horseradish Growing and Care Instructions

 PLANTING: Space crowns/plants at least 20" - 30" apart, or 3-4 feet from other plants.

 Choose a site in full sun or part sun.
 Any soil that is well drained works, but avoid areas with waterlogged conditions.
 Choose an area where it will not be disturbed once planted.
-Mix in a lot of compost to 12-18 inches or deeper.
+Mix in 30% of compost to 12-18 inches or deeper.
 Water once a week during dry times and mulch with several inches of bark chips or compost to conserve moisture.

-Do not till the area where you have horseradish growing or place horseradish roots in a compost pile or you risk spreading horseradish every where the compost is spread.
+Do not till the area where you have horseradish growing or place horseradish roots in a compost pile or you risk spreading horseradish everywhere the compost is spread.

 If you live in warmer winter areas where the horseradish plants can't go dormant, I have heard of people growing horseradish in containers and placing the containers in a chest freezer for a month or so.
 It will work.

 Harvesting: After the frost had killed the foliage, dig up the roots and remove any small side roots.
 Scrub the root with water and dry well.
 Put in a plastic bag and store in refrigerator vegetable bin.
 Can be stored 2 - 3 months.
 Can be grated to make horseradish sauce whenever you need it, or cooked as a root vegetable.
 Only the grated horseradish will be hot.
+For hotter horseradish grate root with a little water and let stand for at least five minutes before adding other ingredients.
+For larger roots do not dig for 2 years

 Horseradish crowns can be stored in a moist cool place until planted.
 Placed in a bucket of good moist garden soil is ideal.
 Cover roots, but leave crown tops exposed.
 Store at 26 - 40 degrees.